-The usable reserves surplus brought forward from previous years is £518k.
-The usable reserves surplus in the year, per above, is £105k therefore the surplus carried forward to future years is £623k.
-This balance of £623k has been retained as a surplus attributable to the constituent authorities in usable reserves.
+The usable reserves surplus brought forward from previous years is £380k.
+The usable reserves surplus in the year, per above, is £17k therefore the surplus carried forward to future years is £397k.
+This balance of £397k has been retained as a surplus attributable to the constituent authorities in usable reserves.

-Of the £623k usable reserves balance at 31 March 2022, £348k is earmarked for specific purposes as approved by the Board in March 2022 when setting the budget.
+Of the £397k usable reserves balance at 31 March 2023, £230k was earmarked for specific purposes as approved by the Board in March 2023 when setting the budget, with an additional £26k earmarked at year end for the increase in costs of the refit, which were previously estimated, bringing the total earmarked reserves to £256k.
 The committed balance can be summarised as follows: